mubarek-source/nba-props-model/README.md

 ## How It Works

-1. Player selections are loaded from a user-provided Excel input file.
+1. Player selections are loaded from an Excel input file.
-2. The program retrieves historical player statistics and matchup information.
+2. The program retrieves historical NBA statistics and matchup data.
-3. Statistics are processed into model features.
+3. Player performance features are created from recent trends.
 4. A logistic regression model generates probability estimates.
 5. Results are ranked using combined confidence scores and saved into an Excel tracker.